Reverse Crunch

 • Leg Position: At the starting position, you can choose to either keep your legs extended and lifted off the ground to challenge the rectus abdominis isometrically, effectively intensifying the exercise, or maintain a varying degree of knee bend with your legs off or on the ground to adjust the difficulty level to suit your needs.

-• Pelvic Position: Maintain a posterior pelvic tilt to efficiently engage the rectus abdominis muscle and ensure that the lower back is touching the ground for optimal engagement and stability.
+• Pelvic Positioning: Maintain a posterior pelvic tilt to efficiently engage the rectus abdominis muscle and avoid spinal extension for optimal performance.

 • Additional Information: